-Above two photographs show a pair of US Navy silverplated tabletop candlesticks used in an officers mess measuring 9.5" x 5.25" each weighing almost 4lbs.
+Above two photographs show a pair of US Navy silverplated tabletop candlesticks used in an officers mess measuring 9.5" x 5.25" each weighing almost 4lbs each.
 They are large and bottom heavy with a low center of gravity so as to prevent sliding and tipping over during rough seas.
 Note the stylized initials USN and Anchor as the insignia which was commonly found from the Civil War 1860's thru to the early/mid 1890's.

 These US Navy candlesticks were certainly used prior to and shortly after the US Navy first introduced electricty aboard its ships beginning in 1893 and tested on the USS Trenton.
 The silverplated candlestick to the left has been polished and the one to the right showing the tarnish as it was received.
 These candlesticks are unmarked insofar as manufacturer which inhibits being able to specifically date the pieces.